 Winnererremy Bay, Mona Vale

 Just 20 minutes drive from St Ives, Winnererremy Bay in Mona Vale has everything you need for a fun family day out!
+It’s one of the best child-friendly beaches on the North Shore.
 There’s a quiet harbour beach which is ideal for spot to have a splash about, as well as a huge grassy area, bike track, BBQs and large shelters, awesome playground suitable for toddlers up to older kids and walking track around the harbour.
 It’s also has the fabulous family-friendly Flying Fox Café, which is a great spot to pick up a take-away coffee or ice cream, or to dine in for breakfast or lunch.

 - ‘We always make sure we pack swimmers and towels when we go to Winnereremy Bay… after a session in the playground and refreshments in the cafe, we invariably head to the beach for some fun in the water.
 It’s really calm, and my two-year-old just loves it‘ – Sally.